 Phil Harrison, Jr.

-Phil is a very basic down to earth person who has shown tremendous compassion, caring and humbleness and has dedicated his life for helping uranium radiation victims.
-He believes in this endeavor and pursuit of Justice for the victims.
-He is co-founder and former chair of the Navajo Uranium Radiation Victims Committee, a position he held for 20 years.
-Mr. Harrison has tirelessly served the uranium victims for over 30 years.
+Phil is a down-to-earth person who has shown tremendous compassion, caring, and humbleness and has dedicated his life for helping uranium radiation victims.
+He believes in this endeavor and pursuit of justice for the victims.
+He is co-founder and former chair of the Navajo Uranium Radiation Victims Committee (NURVC), a position he held for 20 years.
+Mr. Harrison has tirelessly served uranium victims for over 30 years.
 He has led a crusade to spread the message of the victims’ plight who were unjustly exposed to uranium radiation without their knowledge and are dying from various types of cancers.
 His own father died from lung cancer at a very young age after working underground mining uranium for over twenty years.

-NURVC has provided immense technical assistance to not only the Navajo miners, mill workers, and their families, but with other tribes, the Hispanic communities, NGO and grassroots organization.
-Since 1980 Mr. Harrison has been one of the leading experts on compensation programs and leading to lobbying for cleanup of uranium contamination on the Navajo Nation.
-Through his dedication, commitment and participation the RECA legislation was signed in 1990.
+NURVC has provided immense technical assistance to not only the Navajo miners, mill workers, and their families, but to other tribes, the Hispanic communities, NGOs, and grassroots organizations.
+Since 1980, Mr. Harrison has been one of the leading experts on compensation programs and leading to lobbying for cleanup of uranium contamination on the Navajo Nation.
+Through his dedication, commitment, and participation, the RECA legislation was signed in 1990.
 Thereafter, he led another major reform to pursue and address the inadequacies of the RECA Act of 2000 and the failure to comprehend the social structure of the Navajo people.

 Janet A. Johnson, Ph.D., CHP, CIH

-Jan Johnson has been a consultant in environmental radiation protection for the past two decades working primarily with uranium recovery facilities for Tetra Tech and Sopris Environmental.
-She spent30 years at Colorado State University, starting as a Research Associate and finally as the Interim Director of Environmental Health Services.
-Jan earned a Master’s Degree in Radiological Physics from the University of Rochester as an Atomic Energy Commission Fellow and a PhD Degree in Environmental Health from Colorado State University.
+Dr. Johnson has been a consultant in environmental radiation protection for the past two decades working primarily with uranium recovery facilities for Tetra Tech and Sopris Environmental.
+She spent 30 years at Colorado State University, starting as a Research Associate and finally as the Interim Director of Environmental Health Services.
+She earned a Master’s Degree in Radiological Physics from the University of Rochester as an Atomic Energy Commission Fellow and recieved a Ph.D. in Environmental Health from Colorado State University.
 She is a Certified Health Physicist (CHP) and a Certified Industrial Hygienist (CIH).
 Jan served for eight years as a member of the Environmental Protection Agency Science Advisory Board and several decades on the Colorado Radiation Advisory Committee.
 She is a Fellow of the Health Physics Society and received its Founder’s Award in 2013.

 Deborah McCoy RN, BSN, COHN-S

-A practicing and licensed Registered Nurse in Colorado, Deborah graduated from the University of Colorado Health Sciences Center Baccalaureate of Science of Nursing.
+A practicing and licensed registered nurse in Colorado, Deborah graduated from the University of Colorado Health Sciences Center with a B.S. in Nursing.
 She is a member of both the

 Jim McMillen, MPH

-1st year medical students, Family Medicine Residents and MPH students and has a consult clinic at UH Case Western Medical Center in the Swetland Environmental Health Clinic.
-Prior to her move to Ohio Dr. Mulloy was the Director of the Denver Health Center for Occupational Safety and Health and Chief of the Division of Occupation Health, Department of Internal Medicine and Associate Professor at the Colorado School of Public Health (CSPH), Department of Environmental and Occupational Health.
+Dr. Mulloy was the Director of the Denver Health Center for Occupational Safety and Health and Chief of the Division of Occupation Health, Department of Internal Medicine, and Associate Professor at the Colorado School of Public Health (CSPH), Department of Environmental and Occupational Health.
 One of Dr. Mulloy’s research interests has been in the establishment of occupational illness, toxic exposure and injury surveillance programs.
-Dr. Mulloy was the Principal Investigator on a NIOSH funded grant and developed a state-wide occupational health surveillance system for New Mexico.
-In Colorado she provided leadership in the development and publication of occupational health surveillance systems and reports for Colorado and other states in MAP ERC region.
-Dr. Mulloy was a co-investigator on the NIOSH funded Mountain and Plains Education and Research Center (MAP ERC) Colorado School of Public Health and was the Director of Continuing Education for 5 years and responsible for developing innovative continuing educational opportunities for occupational and environmental health and safety professionals through the MAP ERC region and the Occupational and Environmental Residency Director in 2012.
+Dr. Mulloy was the Principal Investigator on a NIOSH-funded grant and developed a state-wide occupational health surveillance system for New Mexico.
+In Colorado, she provided leadership in the development and publication of occupational health surveillance systems and reports for Colorado and other states in MAP ERC region.
+Dr. Mulloy was a co-investigator on the NIOSH-funded Mountain and Plains Education and Research Center (MAP ERC) Colorado School of Public Health and was the Director of Continuing Education for five years, where she was responsible for developing innovative continuing education opportunities for occupational and environmental health and safety professionals through the MAP ERC region.

 John Schumpert, MPH